Search

 Orthotic therapy and custom insoles can address some of the most common musculoskeletal lower limb disorders in children and adolescents, such as metatarsus adductus, flexible flatfoot, clubfoot, and other functional disabilities.
 We see a lot of young patients who require treatment after a sports injury or to address niggling pain that prevents them from fully participating at optimal sports performance levels.

-Oftentimes, the best treatment to address children’s foot conditions is custom-made orthoses accompanied by other therapeutic recommendations.
+Oftentimes, the best treatment for children’s foot conditions is custom-made orthoses, accompanied by other therapeutic recommendations.
 The combined clinical therapies are extremely effective in treating children’s foot conditions, including plantar fasciosis, high arches or flat feet, and overuse injuries such as Achilles tendinopathy.

-Many ailments that arise in the body, such as poor posture, muscle imbalance, and alignment, are due to abnormalities with lower leg and foot mechanics that can be corrected with custom orthoses or prefabricated devices, decreasing the pressure on the hips, spine, and shoulders.
+Many ailments that arise in the body, such as poor posture, muscle imbalance, and alignment, are due to abnormalities in lower leg and foot mechanics that can be corrected with custom orthoses or prefabricated devices, thereby decreasing pressure on the hips, spine, and shoulders.

 3D Gait Analysis for Young Athletes

 Biomechanical gait analysis is optimised with pioneering 3D technology to improve athletic performance and diagnose misalignments.
-The Foot Practice’s pioneering 3D Gait Analysis can be used for both high-performing young athletes looking to achieve marginal gains or to address deformities that impede normal mobility and walking gait.
-Results from 3D Gait Analysis can then be incorporated into training and recovery plans, optimizing and enhancing results for young athletes.
+The Foot Practice’s pioneering 3D Gait Analysis can be used for both high-performing young athletes looking to achieve marginal gains and for athletes with deformities that impede normal walking gait.
+Results from 3D Gait Analysis can then be incorporated into training and recovery plans, optimising and enhancing results for young athletes.

 Foot Mobilisation Therapy

-Foot Mobilisation Therapy is a treatment modality that helps to restore joint movement by assisting the foot and its joints through its natural range of motion, helping it to work through any restrictions that may be inhibiting optimal function and range of motion.
+Foot Mobilisation Therapy is a treatment modality that helps restore joint movement by assisting the foot and its joints through their natural range of motion, helping them overcome any restrictions that may be inhibiting optimal function and range of motion.

-The therapy helps to improve synovial fluid production, which is important for the healthy wellbeing of cartilage in the joints while lessening symptoms of pain by stimulating joint receptors in the foot.
-In many cases, the treatment is accompanied by an additional rehabilitation regimen with the aim of further guiding the foot toward full function by building strength and improving the range of motion.
+The therapy helps improve synovial fluid production, which is important for the healthy well-being of cartilage in the joints, while lessening pain by stimulating joint receptors in the foot.
+In many cases, the treatment is accompanied by an additional rehabilitation regimen aimed at further guiding the foot toward full function by building strength and improving the range of motion.

 Muscle Strengthening and Neuromuscular Rehabilitation

-Muscle strengthening in the foot and surrounding areas are important for preventing sports injuries, and treating ailments such as shin splints, plantar fasciitis, and sprains, while also serving to enhance the ability to perform in sports by enhancing balance and stability.
+Muscle strengthening in the foot and surrounding areas is important for preventing sports injuries, treating ailments such as shin splints, plantar fasciitis, and sprains, and enhancing the ability to perform in sports by improving balance and stability.

-Muscle strengthening exercises may be prescribed in tandem with other treatment options to help build strength in the targeted and surrounding areas.
+Muscle-strengthening exercises may be prescribed alongside other treatment options to help build strength in the targeted and surrounding areas.
 Combined with neuromuscular re-education, the prescribed exercises train the body to perform specific motions accurately through repetition.
-This improves the body’s muscle memory to reinforce positive and ‘normal’ movement patterns.
+This improves the body’s muscle memory, reinforcing positive, ‘normal’ movement patterns.

-Neuromuscular rehabilitation is useful in helping those who need to repair the biomechanical movement of their limbs and those who need to redevelop their full range of motion in areas where it has been lost due to injury or trauma, ultimately preventing future injuries into adulthood.
+Neuromuscular rehabilitation is useful for helping those who need to repair the biomechanics of their limbs and those who need to redevelop their full range of motion in areas where it has been lost due to injury or trauma, ultimately preventing future injuries into adulthood.

 benefits of kids playing sports

 Sports injuries in children differ widely from those sustained by their adult counterparts.
-With accurate diagnosis, a specific foot care and injury rehabilitative plan can be prescribed to ensure minimal time away from sports activities with full recovery.
+With an accurate diagnosis, a specific foot care and injury rehabilitation plan can be prescribed to ensure minimal time away from sports activities and full recovery.

-Knowledge of the specific demands of individual and multi-sports activities and the biomechanics of children’s injuries is where The Foot Practice’s clinical team excels.
-There are a number of reasons and benefits of kids playing sports, but as a parent, when they get injured, the ultimate goal is to create appropriate return-to-sport plans and rehabilitation programs to address any underlying risk factors for further or recurrent injury.
+Knowledge of the specific demands of individual and multi-sport activities, and of the biomechanics of children’s injuries, is where The Foot Practice’s clinical team excels.
+There are many reasons and benefits to kids playing sports, but as a parent, when they get injured, the ultimate goal is to create appropriate return-to-sport plans and rehabilitation programs to address any underlying risk factors for further or recurrent injury.

 Schedule an appointment with our leading pediatric sports injury podiatrists to ensure your child’s foot, ankle, or lower limb condition is addressed properly so that they can safely return to sport for lifelong enjoyment.